actions/runner/docs/preview/yamlgettingstarted-schema.md

 In the spirit of simplicity, the YAML file is not required to define the full structural hierarchy.

-For example, a very simple process may only define steps (one job implied, one phase implied):
+For example, a very simple pipeline may only define steps (one phase implied):

 ```yaml
 steps: